-The size distribution by weight of individual octopus collected by the bottom trawl surveys from 2008 through 2011 is shown in Figure 2 (compared to size frequencies in commercial catch in Figure 3).
+The size distribution by weight of individual octopus collected by the Bering Sea shelf bottom trawl surveys from 2008 through 2011 is shown in Figure 22.2 (compared to size frequencies in commercial catch in Figure 22.3).
 Survey-caught octopus ranged in weight from less than 5 g up to 25 kg; 50% of all individuals captured in the shelf survey were <0.5 Kg.
 This pattern continues into the most recent shelf survey data.
 The slope survey captures more E. dofleini in the 0.5-3 kg range than the shelf survey; both surveys collect the occasional animal over 10 kg.
 In the 2008 surveys, the largest octopus caught were 4.5 kg for the shelf survey and 16.6 kg for the slope survey, both of which were E. dofleini.
-Data from the 2008 and 2010 slope survey show the marked difference in size distributions between the three most common species: E. dofleini, B. leioderma, and S. salebrosus (Figure 4, note x-axis scales are different).
-In general, the large individuals of E. dofleini typically seen in pot gear may be under-represented in trawl survey data because of increased ability to avoid the trawl.
+Data from the 2008 - 2012 slope survey show the marked difference in size distributions between the three most common species: E. dofleini, B. leioderma, and S. salebrosus (Figure 22.4, note x-axis scales are different).
+In general, the large individuals of E. dofleini typically seen in pot gear may be underrepresented in trawl survey data because of increased ability to avoid the trawl.

-Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 5.
+Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 22.5.
 These estimates show high year-to-year variability, ranging over two orders of magnitude.
 There is a large sampling variance associated with estimates from the shelf survey because of a large number of tows that have no octopus.
 It is impossible to determine how much of the year to year variability in estimated biomass reflects true variation in abundance and how much is due to sampling variation.
-In 1997, the biomass estimate from the shelf survey was only 211 mt, approximately equal to the estimated BS commercial catch (Table 2).
-In general, shelf survey biomass was low in 1993-1999; high in 1990-1992 and in 2003-2005, and low again in 2006 -2010.
-Shelf survey biomass increased to 3,554 m t in 2011.
-The estimated total biomass from the 2008 slope survey was 621 tons, down from 2004 and 2008 estimates.
-The 2010 estimate of biomass in the Aleutian Islands was 3,075 mt, similar to the 2006 estimate.
+In 1997, the biomass estimate from the shelf survey was only 211 mt, approximately equal to the estimated BS commercial catch (Table 22.2).
+This suggests that the 1997 biomass estimate was unreasonably low.
+In general, shelf survey biomass was low in 1993-1999; high in 1990-1992 and in 2003-2005, and low again in 2006 -2010 (Figure 22.5).
+Shelf survey biomass increased to 3,554 mt in 2011 and was 2,567 mt in 2012.
+The estimated total biomass from the 2012 slope survey was double the 2010 catch at 1,421 mt, due in part to large catches of O. californiana and G. boreopacifica.
+The 2012 estimate of biomass in the Aleutian Islands was 2,779 mt, slightly lower than the 2010 estimate.